-If you took any of our SOLIDWORKS classes or perhaps saw a YouTube video, you may have noticed a discrepancy between the dimensions seen on other users’ drawings and your own.
+If you took any of our SOLIDWORKS classes or perhaps saw one of our YouTube videos, you may have noticed a discrepancy between the dimensions seen on other users’ drawings and your own.
 For instance, many students have noted that dimensions in drawings come in gray in some cases, and black or blue in others.
 This can be particularly frustrating if you have been able to bring in both colors separately without knowing.
 This blog will show you how to control the color of dimensions in a SOLIDWORKS drawing.

 September 22, 2011